Within Teams meetings there are three roles:

 Allow Camera for Attendees

 This disables attendees’ video cameras and prevents them enabling their video unless allowed to by a presenter.
 This can be set before the meeting in Meeting Options, or can be enabled during the meeting.
-NB this feature is currently rolling out and the ability to disable camera use in the Meeting Options may not be fully available.
 For full details on how to use the feature please see: Manage attendee audio and video permissions in Teams meetings – Office Support (microsoft.com)

 Allow Meeting Chat (applies only to meetings held outside of channels – meeting chat in channels is controlled by the channel settings).